negrinho/deep_architect/CONTRIBUTING.md

 the functionality developed, rather than on the specific arbitrary decisions taken to implement it.
-Please make sure that you understand the main points of this document, e.g., in terms of folder organization, documentation, code style, and test requirements, and different types of contributions.
+Please make sure that you understand the main points of this document, e.g., in terms of folder organization, documentation, code style, test requirements, and different types of contributions.